k-burger/tangles_in_pop_gen/README.md

 A detailed execution of these steps for the 1000 Genomes project is shown in the demonstration [demo.ipynb](https://github.com/k-burger/tangles_in_pop_gen/blob/main/demo.ipynb).

-Here, a quick walk-trough the essentials of each of those steps:
+Here is a quick walkthrough of the essentials for each of these steps:
 1. Imports
 ```python
 import pickle